ADVANTAGES AND DISADVANTAGES OF ALL FARMING SYSTEM

 4. The control of weeds is easy.
 This is because herbicides can be used

-1. It is risky because crop failure arising from pest, diseases or weather conditions will result in total loss of income to the farmer for that year.
+1. one of the disadvantages of mono cropping farming system is that it is risky because crop failure arising from pest, diseases or weather conditions will result in total loss of income to the farmer for that year.